-Home to the famous Syracuse University, the city is much more than just a college town; it has nightlife, beautiful parks, shopping, wineries, and a lot of great food.
+Home to the famous Syracuse University, Syracuse is much more than just a college town.
+The city has nightlife, beautiful parks, shopping, wineries, and a lot of great food.

 If you happen to find yourself in or around the city of Syracuse, make sure to check out some of these things below; trust me, you won’t regret it!

 The first stop you should make when you arrive in Syracuse is to the Onondaga Historical Association Museum.